onja-org/w2_box_model/README.md

 - Use **box-sizing: border-box**; to keep sizing manageable.
 - Don't worry about getting it perfect on the first try - use Dev Tools to tweak and debug.
-- This is about visual learning—so make it colorful, clear, and creative!
+- This is about visual learning - so make it colorful, clear, and creative!

 ## Bonus Part - Customize Your Box 🎨